 - 1. A boat must cross the finish line under its own power.
 All the boats of a class which cross the finish line within the allowed time frame for the leg will receive their actual time.
 The boats of a class which cross the finish line, after it has been officially closed, shall be given a time for the leg equal to the slowest boat time of his class which finished within the allowed time for that leg, plus the time penalties according to the adjustment factors indicated in Rule 900.13.9.
 This will include the DNF boats Rule 900.13.5 This rule cannot be changed in the Advance Program. - 2.
 Once a boat has crossed the finish line, it may not re-enter an open leg, unless it is approved by race officials and it may only re-enter in order to get to the boat ramp.
 It will have to do it with precaution and displaying the yellow flag.
 By no means it should cross the river if a racing boat is approaching the finish line.
-Failure to comply with this regulation will result in the assessment of a penalty of 15 minutes up to disqualification for the leg. - 3.
+Failure to comply with this regulation will result in the assessment of a penalty of 15 minutes up to disquafification for the leg. - 3.
 The leg's starting line and finish line for each class will be closed at the time indicated at the Driver's Meeting of that day, there will be a maximum of two hours allowed after the winner of a class arrives for them to be closed.
 If there are two or more legs which are run in a day, the closing times will be given at the day's. - 4.
 Driver's Meeting(s), the closing time must be calculated on the average boat speeds and leg length of the racing class (it is recommended to add up to an 80 % of the determined time).
-All the boats which cross the finish line after it has been officially closed will be given a time for that leg equal to the slowest boat time of his class which finished within the allowed time for that leg plus the time penalties according to the adjustment factors indicated in Rule 900.13.9., no matter how they got to the finish line by water or land.
+All the boats which cross the finish line after it has been officially closed will be given a time for that leg equal to the slowest boat time of his class which finished within the allowed time for that leg plus the time penalties according to the adjustment factors indicated in Rule 900.13.9, no matter how they got to the finish line by water or land.
+For the last leg if a boat has started the leg and was not able to finish within the time penalties according to the is subsumment factors indicated in Rule 900.13.9, no water how they got to the finish line by water or land.
 For the last leg if a boat has started the leg and was not able to finish within the time frame indicated in this rule it shall be given a time for the leg equal to the slowest boat time of his class plus the time penalties according to the adjustment factors indicated in Rule 900.13.9.